PatilMugdha/Firewall/README.md

 This assignment is to filter network packets using a set of rules.

-A)how you tested your solution
+A)How you tested your solution-
 The solution is tested using some test cases which include-

 Block packets when-